volodymyrhudyma/blog/content/blog/everything-about-map-and-weakmap-in-javascript.md

 ---
-title: Everything About Map and WeakMap in JavaScript
+title: Everything About Map And WeakMap In JavaScript
 tag:
   - JavaScript
+promote: false
 metaDescription: Learn everything you should know about Map and WeakMap objects in JavaScript that were introduced with the ES6 release.
 A Map is an object that contains key-value pairs.
 A WeakMap is a similar object with some